-Design Scene Setting Up
+2.1 Design Scene Setting Up

-The concept of surface design with motion was realized using a motion capturing system-MotionAnalysis [12].
+The concept of surface design with motion was realized using a motion capturing system by MotionAnalysis Co.[12].
 It is a 3D optical motion capturing system that measures the movement of objects.
 The system combines proprietary hardware, software and electro-optical techniques with standard computer and video hardware.
-In our system, 7 Eagle digital cameras are used with the EvaRT 4.2 software to collect motion data.
-The 7 cameras can be located circularly to let the system to capture body motions within a rough volume about 5m X 8m X 4m along the x, y directions on the ground and the vertical z direction.
+In our system, 7 Eagle digital cameras are used with the EVaRT 4.4 software to collect motion data.
+The 7 cameras can be located circularly to let the system to capture body motions within a rough volume about 5m X 8m X 4m along the x, y directions on the ground and the z direction vertically.
 This volume can support larger sized surface design activities.
 Motion is captured from reflective markers.
 The size of marks varies from 6 mm to 25 mm in diameter.
-Different sizes of markers will affect the size of the volume.
+Different sizes of markers will affect the effective size of the volume.
 After setting up the motion capturing system, a design scene with various 3D references can be set up as well in the centre of the capturing region.
 For example, some wood spline strips had been set up for designing a car body (Fig. 2).
 The design scene can provide 3D physical references for designers.
 These references are visible, touchable and pressure-sensible.

-Surface Design by Motion Capturing
+2.2 Surface Design by Motion Capturing

-For designing a surface by motion capturing, designers need to touch reflective sensors on their hands.
-If holding sensors on both hands, they can use them both for design, making body gestures more available.
+For designing a surface by motion capturing, designers need to wear reflective markers (sensors) on their hands.
+If wearing markers on both hands, they can use them both for design, making more body gestures available.
 If they only touch sensors on one hand, they can use the other hand to hold design tools such as rulers to assist the design.
-Normally, one sensor on one hand is enough.
-It can be typically touched to the tip of fingers.
-During the design process, the designers can control the sensors in function or not by covering the sensors with their thumbs.
-When they move their body with a stretched hand (sensors are in function), the movements of the sensors against timing are captured and recorded in a data file.
-When they change their positions with covered sensors, no motion will be captured because the sensors are not in function.
+Normally, one marker on one hand is enough.
+It can be typically attached to the tip of a finger.
+During the design process, the designers can control the markers in function or not by covering the markers with their thumbs.
+When they move their bodies with stretched hands (markers are in function), the movements of the markers against timing are captured and recorded in a data file.
+When they change their positions with covered markers, no motion will be captured because the markers are not in function.
 For example, the designer in Fig 2 used only one sensor on his right hand.
 The design motion was recorded in a Track Row Column (.TRC) file, which contains X-Y-Z position data for the reflective marker.
 The file is in the ASCII format that can be easily read into a spreadsheet program such as ExcelTM.
-The position data for each marker is organized into 3 columns per parker (X, Y and Z position) with each row being a new frame.
-The position data is relative to the global coordinate systems of the capture volume and the position values are in the units used for calibration.
+The position data for each marker is organized into 3 columns per marker (X, Y and Z position) with each row being a new frame.
+The position data is relative to the global coordinate system of the capture volume and the position values are in the same units as used for calibration.
 Missing data is represented as an empty frame of position data.

-Design Data Processing and Surface Modelling
+2.3 Design Data Processing

 With obtained design motion, we first need to segment the raw motion data into 3D curves.
+This task is performed within our MATLAB programs.
 Each segment in motion data represents a 3D design curve.

 For each curve segment, it is then filtered for smoothly fitting with a NURBS curve.
 Collectively, these design curves are characteristic lines on the intent surface.
-Finally, the 3D design curves are exchanged into a commercial CAD package -Alias Studio for constructing the surface.
+Finally, the 3D design curves are imported into a commercial CAD package -Alias Studio for constructing the surface.